mhweiner/dom-animate/README.md

 # dom-animate
-Helper function to smoothly do any animation in the DOM.
-Bezier curve support & pre-defined easing functions.
+Dead-simple helper function to perform any animation in the DOM or other environments (ie, React Native).

+Features:

+✅ Really small filesize, only 1 dependency.
+✅ Supports Beizer Curves and custom easing functions, with predefined values.
+✅ Custom timing function (uses RAF by default if available) ✅ Custom render function
+✅ Pause/resume/stop/restart animations.
-Animations respect the actual clock, so no matter the frame rate, the animation will still properly last the appropriate amount of time.
+✅ Animations respect the actual clock, so no matter the frame rate, the animation will still properly last the appropriate amount of time.

-Ability to pause and resume or cancel animations.

-Animations are performed using `window.requestAnimationFrame`.

 ## Installation